paultibbetts/paultibbetts.uk/content/about.md

 In recent years I’ve focused on DevOps and Platform Engineering, building the foundations that enable teams to deploy, observe, and iterate on backend services with confidence.

+## More about me

 I learn best by experimenting, which is why I run my own [homelab](/tags/homelab).
 It's where I explore new tools, break things safely, and host the services I use every day.

-Outside of work I like hiking and/or camping, and sometimes I [write about my trips](https://pinthewild.micro.blog).
+Outside of work I like hiking and camping.
+Sometimes I [write about my trips](https://pinthewild.micro.blog).

 My [now](/now) page shows what I'm currently up to and I also have a page for my [interests](/interests).